KL-Psychological-Methodology/ESMira/README.md

 ## Where is the source code?
-ESMira is split into two sub modules:
+ESMira is split into two sub-modules:
 * The server called [ESMira-web](https://github.com/KL-Psychological-Methodology/ESMira-web)
 * Its smartphone apps called [ESMira-apps](https://github.com/KL-Psychological-Methodology/ESMira-apps)